KristjanESPERANTO/MMM-SystemTemperature/README.md

 # MMM-SystemTemperature

-This MagicMirror² module allows you to show your processor temperature on you mirror.
+This MagicMirror² module displays your system's CPU temperature on your mirror.

-It also allows to safely shutdown the Raspberry Pi using [MMM-Remote-Control](https://github.com/Jopyth/MMM-Remote-Control) if you configure it.
+It also allows safe shutdown of your system using [MMM-Remote-Control](https://github.com/Jopyth/MMM-Remote-Control) if you configure it.

 ## Screenshot